oss-tsukuba/nextcloud-gfarm/README.md

         - check `./secrets/nextcloud_admin_password`
         - (to be entered at the Nextcloud login screen for admin user)
     - create symlink of `docker-compose.override.yml` automatically.
-        - PROTOCOL=https : use `docker-compose.override.yml.https`
+        - PROTOCOL=https : for `docker-compose.override.yml.https`
-        - PROTOCOL=http  : use `docker-compose.override.yml.http`
+        - PROTOCOL=http  : for `docker-compose.override.yml.http`
 - edit `config.env` for further changes. (see details below)
     - correct and add parameters.
 - check and edit `docker-compose.override.yml`
+    - If you do not need symlink of `docker-compose.override.yml`, remove it.
     - use one of other `docker-compose.override.yml.*`
     - or write new `docker-compose.override.yml` for your environment
 - run `make config` to check configurations.